roveroniandrea/webauth-wizardry/readme.md

 # Testing
 Tests are in `test/` folder.
 To run them, use `npm run test`.
-This is configured to first build both the src and test folder using `npm run build-test` as pretest task, that builds with `tsconfig.json` file, that includes test folder into the build, in addition with generating .d.ts files and sourcemaps.
+This is configured to first build both the src and test folder using `npm run build-test` as pretest task, in order to build with `tsconfig.json` file that includes test folder into the build, in addition with generating .d.ts files and sourcemaps.

 Optionally, you can use the VS Code `Run test` configuration that allows you to use the debugger.
 This is configured to launch `test/index.spec.ts` file, using `npm: build-test` as pre-launch task.